JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 reg_nls = RegularizedNLSModel(f, h)
 ```

-RegularizedProblems.jl also provides a set of instances commonly used in data science and in the nonsmooth optimization, where several choices of $f$ can be paired with various nonsmooth terms $h$.
+RegularizedProblems.jl also provides a set of instances commonly used in data science and in nonsmooth optimization, where several choices of $f$ can be paired with various regularizers.
 This design makes for a convenient source of reproducible problem instances for benchmarking the solvers in [RegularizedOptimization.jl](https://www.github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl).

 ## Support for both exact and approximate Hessian